Today find out about the German Carnival Recipes: Mutzen – A Regional Recipe from the Rhineland.

 – Melt the butter, add sugar, rum and eggs, beat them until foamy.

-- add flour, baking powder and mix it well until you have a dough which is making bubbles.
+– Add flour, baking powder and mix well until you get a somewhat bubbly dough.
+Knead the dough.

 – Dust them with powdered sugar and sprinkle them with rose water.

 This recipe is ancient!
 It is from the convent and the recipe was handed around through all the centuries from generation to generation.
 Enjoy this traditional German food specialty!